 Editor-in-chief Martin and his guests talk about life and topics that inspire them and you.
 Let’s just follow wherever the conversation leads.

+Fiona O’Neill first got into fashion by making a Halloween costume when she was 12.
+With her self-named label, the Irish designer approaches fashion from an art perspective, and her fascinating prints caught Martin’s eye.
 In this episode of The Wasted Hour Podcast, Martin and Fiona chat about using Instagram filters to create patterns, eco-friendly fashion, how she initially didn’t want to go to Central Saint Martins but ended up loving it there, and her first customer Björk.
 They discuss her brand’s future, which includes more printing, more sustainability, and more Ireland.
 Martin and Fiona also find out that they’re both dreaming of a house on a remote island somewhere in Norway.

+When a friend gave her a pocket synthesizer, Ela Minus knew that she finally found what she had been looking for.
+She swapped studying coding at Berkeley for making electronic music.
+Now, the Columbian-born musician, producer, and artist has turned her passion for experimenting with synthesizers into an album: Acts of Rebellion.
 In this episode of The Wasted Hour Podcast, Martin and Ela talk about the creation of this record as well as their shared love of Radiohead and dislike for maths in school.
 They also discuss how Ela’s taste in music has changed, how her style has evolved accordingly and how some music hits different as a teenager.

+In this episode of The Wasted Hour Podcast, I talk with Lou Hayter, London-based musician, DJ, and musical director.
 We talk about her favourite Madonna song, her time as keyboarder of New Young Pony Club, the Tomorrow’s World album with Air’s JB Dunckel, her stage fright, the difference between DJing at clubs and at fashion shows and, of course, her new music.

-So, I’m very happy to have Milan on The Wasted Hour Podcast and to share our conversation from September with you.
-We talked about the last fashion piece he bought, the legendary Paris concept store Colette, working as a designer at Gucci and Jil Sander, shooting his first photos under a fake name and, of course, Fashion For Men.
+In this episode of The Wasted Hour Podcast Milan and Martin talked about the last fashion piece he bought, the legendary Paris concept store Colette, working as a designer at Gucci and Jil Sander, shooting his first photos under a fake name and, of course, Fashion For Men.

 After having featured him in our View series in January, I’m honoured to have Tag on The Wasted Hour Podcast.
 We talked about his first Instagram post, industrial design, the moment he realised he wanted to be an architect, his road trips through America and, of course, photography.

+Simon Lextrait and his eponymous label are deeply connected to nature.
+Since he was a child, Simon has been interested in archaeology and anthropology.
+After studying fashion design in Geneva and Amsterdam, he found a way to express these inspirations.
 With the launch of Simon Lextrait at The Wasted Hour we had a conversation about growing up in the South of France, why telling a story with a collection is important, the Japanese flower pounding technique known as Tataki Zome, and much more.